Table of Contents

 Individualized Supervised Practice Pathway (ISPP):

 The University of Wisconsin-Green Bay Dietetic Internship offers an Individualized Supervised Practice Pathway (ISPP).
 This program is a 37 week program with a concentration in leadership.
 Interns complete supervised practice experiences in a variety of facilities in Wisconsin.
 The ISPP is a full-time Dietetic Internship Program, established in 2012, provides 1200 hours of practice experiences.
 Interns gain experience in all areas of dietetic practice: medical nutrition therapy, food service and community nutrition.
 Practice facilities include regional hospitals in long-term care facilities, college cafeterias, public school food service, community hospitals, community health clinics, the UW-Cooperative Extension Agencies, city public health departments, food pantries and area schools.
-The intern is responsible for setting up rotation sites with the assistance of the Dietetic Internship Director/Staff.

 Problem solving, leadership, critical thinking, public speaking, collaboration, time management, writing and interpersonal skills are highly emphasized during this internship.
 Projects and assignments are planned to help interns develop these skills.
 Plan and implement nutrition care in a variety of settings.